ncatlab/nlab-content/pages/5/4/0/8/8045/content.md

 * such that a set's identity here is determined by its elements, in other words the [[axiom of extensionality]] holds for the global membership relation with respect to the equality relation.

-Frequently in material set theory one takes everything to be a [[pure set]], including the elements of sets themselves.
+Frequently in materially presented set theory one takes everything to be a [[pure set]], including the elements of sets themselves.
 Therefore, any two sets may be meaningfully compared to ask if they are [[equal]] or if one is a member of the other.
 As a slight variation (still material set theory), one may also accept ur-elements (or atoms) as elements.
+However, there are other variations of materially presented set theory where the objects represent [[functions]] or [[relations]], and both [[sets]] and [[elements]] are defined to be specific kinds of functions or relations.

 ### Notions of sets and elements